gotvinne/Light-weight-MPC/backend/README.md

 conda install -n env -c conda-forge matplotlib
 ```

 One can choose to either open Jupyter-Notebook and run *vis.ipynb*.
-Alternatively, can the plots be produced in by a terminal command from root (Linux operating system):
+Alternatively, can the plots be produced in by a terminal command from root:

 ```console
 python3 vis/plot.py -s "Simulation"